Western-backed Syrian opposition names cabinet for rebel areas

 Jon Wilks, the British envoy to the Syrian opposition, said forming the cabinet was "an important step" and that Britain was ready to help it deliver services and aid inside Syria.

-Among the government's main figures is Saudi-backed dissident Asaad Mustafa, who was named as defence minister.
+Among the government's main figures is Saudi-backed dissident Asaad Mustafa, who was named as defense minister.
 Asaad is a former agriculture minister in Assad's government.

 Ibrahim Mero, a Dutch-educated economist, was chosen as finance minister and Taghreed al-Hajlee, the only woman among the nine ministers, for the family and women portfolio.